ayush36gaurav/Speaker-Identification-System/README.md

 # Speaker-Identification-System

-The Speaker Identification System is designed to identify the speaker based on previously available training dataset.
+The Speaker Identification System is designed to identify a speaker based on previously available training dataset.

 The dataset used for this project is available on Kaggle at: https://www.kaggle.com/datasets/kongaevans/speaker-recognition-dataset